Voter accessibility laws

 Voter accessibility laws ensure that people with disabilities or language barriers are able to vote.
 Learn about the laws and the accommodations they provide.

 If you know you will need accommodations to vote in person on Election Day, contact your state or local election office.
-They can help you know what to expect at your polling place.
+They can help you understand what to expect at your polling place.

 Laws and accommodations for voters with disabilities